-"Probably !-I have often known your very clever people show great adroitness, both in tormenting themselves and others -they most obligingly call their fancy to assist the evils of their situation."
+"Probably!-I have often known your very clever people show great adroitness, much; she was always disinterested, both in temper and conduct."

+both in tormenting themselves and others

+-they most obligingly call their fancy to

+assist the evils of their situation."